Albdog/PaSELLubong/README.md

 # BlueHacks 2018 (Team ???)

-This is the repository for the BlueHacks submission for "Team ???."
+This is the repository for the BlueHacks submission for "Team ???" composed of Joaquin Jacinto, Miguel Habana, and Arvin Parungao.
-Team ???:
-Joaquin Jacinto
-Miguel Habana
-Arvin Parungao

 # About PaSELLubong